 The other thing I like to do is what has been called, I think, the iceberg theory.
 It’s something that Hemingway created.
 You think of the tip of the iceberg for a story, then you go under, all the elements in it, all the complexities of those lives and those existences.
 The idea is that even when you just hit the tip of the iceberg, say five words, they are so charged with that person’s life, that even though you never knew the rest of their story, you feel it, you knew it.
 That is so important.
 It creates a sort of Hemingway compression.
 That’s why I love those long drag sessions in the car or on the bike because I can go through the whole life of the person.

-Well, one of my favorites writers is Salman Rushdie.
+One of my favorites writers is Salman Rushdie.
 He wrote some incredible books that are very historical and very relevant to the history of India [Shame, Midnight’s Children].
 I admire his historical approach.
 Even though everything I’m putting on paper is a lie, I wanted to have a certain degree of authenticity.
 I want it to be based not on something that I made up, but something that really has happened.
 For instance, I saw a report that many people, the way that they were escaping what was going on in Venezuela was by suicide.
 Because Caracas has a lot of high rises, they jumped out of their balconies and windows.
 That was happening a lot, and I was thinking “how is this possible?”
 Even BBC Español had something on it.
 Actually, the information I got on the jails, I got it from BBC Español, how these people that are inside of the jails pretty much control even the police.
 All those things are real.
 To me, it’s important to be real, so it’s not that I’m just making stuff up, even if it’s in a social-political context, because otherwise, you would think this is impossible.

-Well, I have to say, I started writing because of Gabriel García Márquez, his short stories.
+I have to say, I started writing because of Gabriel García Márquez, his short stories.
 I have his books in Spanish and English, and I will read one in Spanish and then go back and take the same book and read it in English.
 They’re so beautiful.
 But two other people that I found absolutely mesmerizing, are Jhumpa Lahiri, and of course, Junot Diaz.
 I remember when I first read Drown.
 That just blew me away.
 I didn’t hear from him for a while, until he won I think the Nationa Book Award, or the Pulitzer, I don’t remember, for The Brief Wondrous Life of Oscar Wao.
 That’s where it kind of dawned on me.
 Okay, yes, I can write politically but also very personal.
 My characters don’t need to be cardboards.
 They could be idiots.
 They could be average people that like to eat too many potato chips and that sort of thing.
 That is the beautiful thing that he did.
 He opened that perspective for me.
 He helped me see that I could go there, that I could push it completely in that direction and see where it goes.